SedFoam/sedfoam/README.md

 ./Allwmake
 ```

 Usage
 -----

-There are tutorials located in `tutorials` and details can be found here : http://servforge.legi.grenoble-inp.fr/pub/soft-sedfoam
+There are tutorials located in `tutorials` and details can be found [here.](http://servforge.legi.grenoble-inp.fr/pub/soft-sedfoam)

 Publications
 ------------